 Make Your Sunrise Reservation

-Beginning February 1, 2017, visitors in personal or rental vehicles wishing to view sunrise at Haleakalā National Park will need to make sunrise viewing reservations ahead of time at recreation.gov.
+Since February 1, 2017, visitors in personal or rental vehicles coming up to view sunrise at Haleakalā National Park have been required to make sunrise viewing reservations in advance at recreation.gov.

 Step-by-step guidance on booking through recreation.gov:

 Why is the park doing this?
 To ensure visitor and employee safety, protect natural and cultural resources, and provide a quality visitor experience at the summit during sunrise hours (3:00 AM to 7:00 AM).

 Can I pick where I want to park or will I be directed to a particular parking lot?
 You will be directed by park staff to one of four open parking lots.
 All have great views of sunrise over the crater.